kovacsa90/user_list/README.md

 ## Settings View

 - All the 17 nationalities are enabled by default (when no nationality filter is selected).
-- To narrow down the users by nationality, one or more of "CH", "ES", "FR", "BR" can be selected.
+- To narrow down the users by nationality, one or more of "CH", "ES", "FR", "GB" can be selected.
 - Saving the results will store the filter set in the local storage with "NationalityList" key to persisit between refreshes.

 <p align="center">